Alice Through the Looking Glass (2016 film)

-Alice Through the Looking Glass is a 2016 American live-action animated fantasy adventure film produced by Walt Disney Pictures in association with Roth Films, Team Todd, and Tim Burton Productions.
-It was directed by James Bobin, written by Linda Woolverton, and produced by Tim Burton, Joe Roth, and the filmmaking duo of Suzanne and Jennifer Todd.
-It is based on the 1871 novel Through the Looking-Glass written by Lewis Carroll and is the sequel/prequel to Alice in Wonderland (2010).
-Johnny Depp, Anne Hathaway, Mia Wasikowska, Helena Bonham Carter, Matt Lucas, Alan Rickman, Stephen Fry, Michael Sheen, Barbara Windsor, Timothy Spall, Paul Whitehouse, Lindsay Duncan, Geraldine James, and Leo Bill reprise their roles from the previous film with Sacha Baron Cohen and Rhys Ifans joining the cast.
+Alice Through the Looking Glass is a 2016 American fantasy adventure film produced by Walt Disney Pictures.
+The sequel to Alice in Wonderland (2010), it was directed by James Bobin and written by Linda Woolverton.
+Johnny Depp, Anne Hathaway, Mia Wasikowska, Helena Bonham Carter, Alan Rickman (in his final film role), Stephen Fry, Michael Sheen, and Timothy Spall reprise their roles from the previous film, with Sacha Baron Cohen and Rhys Ifans joining the cast.

 In the film, a now 22-year-old Alice comes across a magical looking glass that takes her back to Wonderland, where she finds that the Mad Hatter is acting madder than usual and wants to discover the truth about his family.
-Alice then travels through time (with the "Chronosphere"), comes across friends and enemies at different points of their lives, and embarks on a race to save the Hatter before time runs out.

-Alice Through the Looking Glass premiered in London on May 10, 2016 at the Odeon Leicester Square, and was theatrically released on May 27, by Walt Disney Studios Motion Pictures.
-The film received generally negative reviews from critics, who praised its visuals but criticized its story.
-It was also a box-office bomb, grossing roughly $299.5 million against a production budget of $170 million and losing the studio an estimated $70 million.
+Alice Through the Looking Glass premiered on May 10, 2016 at the Odeon Leicester Square in London, and was theatrically released on May 27, by Walt Disney Studios Motion Pictures.
+The film received mixed-to-negative reviews from critics, who praised its visuals but criticized its story.
+It was also a box-office disappointment, grossing $300 million against a budget of $170 million and losing the studio an estimated $70 million.